liliyayankova/virtual_kitchen/ReadMe.txt

 docker ps -a -> check all containers

-Go into the main folder of this project
-Execute - docker-compose up -d --build (This calls the docker-compose.yaml file and starts the containers.
+Go into the main folder of this project docker-compose down -v (stops the running containers and effectively deletes the database volumes) docker-compose build --no-cache (builds fresh images) docker-compose up -d (executes the docker-compose.yaml file)
-The build option is for the Dockerfile - it enables the mysqli extension for the database);

 To check if the containers are running - docker ps